Sameer0980/Bateman/README.md

 # Bateman
-simple template of card from American Psycho Movie
+simple template of business card from American Psycho Movie